-Former Cree leader testifies at public inquiry about racist treatment at Val-d'Or hospital | CBC News
+'I'm going to walk my dog': Cree man tells of racism at Quebec hospital | CBC News

 - Quebec's Indigenous inquiry opens Montreal hearings amid national protests at Colten Boushie verdict

-Mianscum told the commission about his short stay at the Val-d'Or, Que., hospital in May 2015, while returning from a trip to North Bay, Ont. where he had visited his grandchildren.
+Mianscum told the commission about his short stay at the Val-d'Or, Que., hospital in May 2015, while returning from a trip to North Bay, Ont., where he had visited his grandchildren.

 Mianscum said he was experiencing breathing and vision problems in North Bay, and spent five days in a local hospital before heading home with his wife.
 They stopped overnight at a motel in Val-d'Or where he woke at midnight with difficulty breathing and went to the emergency room.